 When he was in his own familiar patterns, which were based on anger, he could not see his anger or their anger.
 Today he saw it as clear as day.
 He had not been chronically angry for over a year and was moving forward quickly.
 To now see the people you love live in anger was extremely distressing.

 Wake up.
 Your life will not improve until you become aware of your behavioral patterns and the impact they have on those around you.
-If you are chronically angry, you cannot see anything clearly.
+If you are chronically angry, you cannot see anything clearly, and like me, you may not even be aware you have any issues with anger.

 Back into the abyss